 In addition to his work as an appellate lawyer, Mr. Byer brings to Duane Morris LLP a wealth of experience in complex civil and intellectual property litigation.
 He also advises major corporations on issues related to commercial contracts, corporate governance, corporate compliance (including export control and political contribution and lobbying issues), dispute resolution, ethics and internal investigations.

 Mr. Byer is a fellow of the American Academy of Appellate Lawyers and a member of the American Law Institute.
 He is a former member of the Lawyers Advisory Committee of the United States Court of Appeals for the Third Circuit and a founding member of the Third Circuit Bar Association.
 In 2021, Mr. Byer was appointed as Chief Counsel to the 2021 Pennsylvania Legislative Reapportionment Commission, which has the responsibility under the Constitution for redistricting the Pennsylvania House of Representatives and Pennsylvania Senate based upon the 2020 Census.
 He is currently in his fourth term as a member of the Pennsylvania Supreme Court's Appellate Court Procedural Rules Committee, and he chaired that committee for five years.
 Mr. Byer has served two terms as Chair of the Pennsylvania Bar Association Civil Litigation Section and served for 15 years in the Pennsylvania Bar Association House of Delegates.
 He is a former adjunct faculty member at Duquesne University School of Law, where he taught advanced courses on civil procedure, and The National Judicial College, where he taught courses on judicial review of administrative agency adjudications.
 In 2018, The Legal Intelligencer gave Mr. Byer its Lifetime Achievement Award.
 He also is listed in Best Lawyers in America (Appellate and Commercial Litigation), Pennsylvania Super Lawyers (Appellate), and Super Lawyers, Corporate Counsel Edition (Appellate).
-Best Lawyers also named Mr. Byer 2011 Pittsburgh Appellate Lawyer of the Year in 2011, 2016 and 2020.
+Best Lawyers also named Mr. Byer a Pittsburgh Appellate Lawyer of the Year in 2011, 2016 and 2020.